T2T consortium annotation of the CHM13 genome

-This annotation was created by using the Liftoff program [1]; (v1.6.3, with options -copies -sc 0.95 -polish -exclude_partial -chroms) to map across all human genes in RefSeq [2] annotation release 110 from the GRCh38.p14 genome to the CHM13v2.0 genome, a complete, gap-free human genome published by the Telomere-to-Telomere (T2T) consortium [3].
+This annotation was originally created by using the Liftoff program [1]; (v1.6.3, with options -copies -sc 0.95 -polish -exclude_partial -chroms) to map all human genes in the RefSeq [2] annotation release 110 from the GRCh38.p14 genome to the CHM13v2.0 genome, a complete, gap-free human genome published by the Telomere-to-Telomere (T2T) consortium [3].
+Later releases have involved custom programs that fixed systematic mapping errors as well as manual curation of some genes.

+The initial Liftoff process, described in the 2022 human genome paper [3], can be summarized as follows.
 Of the 58,700 genes (19,871 protein coding) and 179,372 transcripts (130,361 protein coding) annotated on the main chromosomes and unplaced contigs in GRCh38, we successfully lifted over 58,272 genes (19,767 protein coding) and 178,688 transcripts (130,426 protein coding).
 We also used the "-copies" option in Liftoff to identify additional gene copies in CHM13, using a minimum sequence identity threshold of 95% at the DNA level.
 With this threshold, we found 2,393 additional gene copies (239 protein coding).
 Finally, we added the ribosomal DNA (rDNA) annotations on the acrocentric chromosomes from the CHM13v2.0 annotation, which were created using the Comparative Annotation Toolkit (CAT) [4]; and Liftoff.
 These steps resulted in a total gene count of 61,322 (20,006 protein coding) and a total transcript count of 181,715 (130,426 protein coding).
-The table below shows the number of genes of each biotype in GRCh38 and CHM13.
+The table below shows the number of genes of each biotype in GRCh38 and CHM13 from the 2022 annotation.
+These numbers have changed in subsequent updates; e.g., the v5.3 annotation has 20,064 protein-coding genes and 61,342 total genes.
+See the release notes for more details on each version.

-Gene biotype Number of genes in GRCh38 Number of genes mapped onto CHM13
+Gene biotype Number of genes in GRCh38 Number of genes on CHM13 (v5.1)

 protein coding 19871 20006